jameshughes89/cs101/site/assignments/zombies/zombies.rst

 When it comes to randomly selecting a neighbour to infect, the ``random`` library provides many functions that may work effectively.
 I suggest investigating the
-`choice function <https://docs.python.org/3/library/random.html#random.choice>`_ as you may find it to be the simplest to get working for you.
+`choice function <https://docs.python.org/3/library/random.html#random.choice>`_ as you may find it to be the simplest to get working for your needs.

 Finally, for the purposes of our simulation, we want to make sure city 0 is always infected.
 There are a few ways one could implement this, but perhaps the simplest is to just update city 0 to infected in the after state before the